-Free Comic Book Days are simply what is say.
-Comics from well-known publishers like DC Comics and Marvel Comics are given away free.
-Participating comic book specialty shops across North America and around the world give away comic books–absolutely free–to anyone who comes into their shops.
+Free Comic Book Days are simply that–a day when you can get a free comic book from well-known publishers like DC Comics and Marvel Comics at participating comic book specialty shops across North America and around the world.
+They give away comic books–absolutely free–to anyone who comes into their shops.

 Don’t expect to pick up a free comic book at the grocery store or drug store.
 Free Comic Book Day celebrates independent specialty shops selling comic books and related products.